 Keep in mind that there are several factors that come into play to determine your credit score and you should be mindful of these factors.
 Check your credit score on a regular basis, don’t obsess over it but be aware of it.
 It is better to know your credit score before applying for credit than getting a surprise.
 Also, check your credit report while you are looking at your credit score, they are not the same.

-A credit score is a number while a credit report is a report of your history of bill payments, accounts open, personal information, accounts in arrears, and recent credit inquiries among other information.
+A credit score is a number while a credit report is a report of your history of bill payments, accounts open, personal information, accounts in arrears, and recent credit inquiries with other information.
 It is important to check your credit report to identify any mistakes on the report.
 Mistakes do happen and if not corrected can affect your ability to obtain credit.